awilkins/quickfusor/README.md

 The QR code data essentially takes the format of a Python configuration file, without the leading section header.
 This is open to revision, a simple format has been selected to try and keep QR size down and make for easy parsing (with the standard Python config library).

 Possibly the fiddliest part was writing the code to recognise QR codes on the Pi.
 All the available examples spawn UI to the X11 server and use a camera at /dev/video0 ; this project has no "real" screen so no X11, and the Pi camera module doesn't get a device at /dev/video0.
-I think there is scope for an improvement ni the QR recognition as the underlying library supports real-time recognition from streams ; presently it uses a snapshot which means you have to hold the code reasonably still at an appropriate distance from the camera (in good light).
+I think there is scope for an improvement in the QR recognition as the underlying library supports real-time recognition from streams ; presently it uses a snapshot which means you have to hold the code reasonably still at an appropriate distance from the camera (in good light).

 ### Pump UI